Implicit regularization in rLRA#

 \[\argmin{X_1\geq 0, X_2\geq 0} \|M - X_1X_2^T\|_F^2 + \mu \left( \|X_1\|_1 + \|X_2\|_1 \right). \]

-Intuitively, a practitioner using sparse NMF with \(\ell_1\) penalizations on both factors would expect sparse entries in both matrices, leveraging the behavior of the \(\ell_1\) norm in regression problems.
-The implicit formulation shows that, while both factors are indeed penalized to be sparse, there is another group-sparse effect that prunes entire components,
+Intuitively, a practitioner using sparse NMF with \(\ell_1\) penalizations on both factors would expect sparse entries in both matrices, leveraging the usual behavior of the \(\ell_1\) norm in regression problems.
+The implicit formulation

-\[ \argmin{L_q\in\mathbb{R}_+^{m_1\times m_2},\; \text{rank}(L_q)\leq 1} \|M - \sum_{q=1}^{r}L_q\|_F^2 + 2\sqrt{\mu_1\mu_2}\sum_{q=1}^{r} \sqrt{\|L_q\|_1}.\]
+\[ \argmin{L_q\in\mathbb{R}_+^{m_1\times m_2},\; \text{rank}(L_q)\leq 1} \|M - \sum_{q=1}^{r}L_q\|_F^2 + 2\sqrt{\mu_1\mu_2}\sum_{q=1}^{r} \sqrt{\|L_q\|_1}\]

-The problem with this formulation is that both effects (element-wise sparsity and component-wise sparsity) are not controlled individually but rather by the same regularization hyperparameter.
+shows that, while both factors are indeed penalized to be sparse, there is another group-sparse effect that prunes entire components.
+The problem with this formulation is that both effects (elementwise sparsity and componentwise sparsity) are not controlled individually but rather by the same regularization hyperparameter.
 This yields unexpected component pruning as shown in the simulation below with mixtures of Gaussians.
-It is also unclear from the implicit formulation whether both factors will be sparse element-wise.
+It is also unclear from the implicit formulation whether both factors will be sparse elementwise.

 import numpy as np